splch/MUN-Program/README.md

 Running unmoderated and speech timers simultaneously

-Committees using people instead of countries (Getty Images API)
+Committees using people instead of countries (Wikipedia API)

 ## Created by Spencer Churchill